faranalytics/network-services/README.md

 ### Service Pool

-A Service Pool is a utility feature that facilitates scaling Service Apps using Worker threads.
-The Service Pool implementation is just one of many [scaling](#scaling) models that could be used to scale a *Network-Services* app.
+A Service Pool is an optional utility feature that facilitates scaling Service Apps using Worker threads.
+The Service Pool implementation is just one of many [scaling](#scaling) models that could be used in order to scale a *Network-Services* app.
 You can create a Service Pool using the `network-services.createServicePool` helper function.
 Because a pool of Service Apps may be shared by many Service API clients (i.e., a many-to-many relationship), the Service Pool implementation is limited to request-response messaging; a request (i.e., a method call) is made using a Service API and the response (i.e., the return value) from the Service App is returned to the caller.
 However, a more sophisticated implementation could support coordinated bi-directional communication between many Service API clients and a pool of Service Apps.

 Please see the [Scalable "Hello, World!"](https://github.com/faranalytics/network-services/tree/main/examples/scalable_hello_world) example for a working implementation using a Service Pool.